Not Cake: Wedding Dessert Table & Bar Ideas

 Donut place cards

-S’mores Bar Wedding
+S’mores Bar Dessert Table

 This traditional campfire treat is usually a fire-roasted marshmallow and chocolate between two pieces of graham cracker.
 But for weddings, this gooey goodness might include decadent options such as peanut butter, salted caramel, mint marshmallows, strawberries, almonds, or other ingredients.
-Ask your venue or catering company about a s’mores bar at your wedding.